All Are Welcome

 A typical breakfast consists of baked eggs, granola, bread with jam/nut butters, yogurt, juice, almond milk, dried fruit, nuts and seeds, etc.

-An example of a lunch would be a hearty soup, quinoa and vegetable saute, bread, cookies.
+An example of a lunch would be quinoa and vegetables, bean salad, bread, date balls, fresh fruit

-The light dinner may include, hummus, salmon salad, olives, spinach salad, bread.
+The light dinner may include, soup, hummus, crackers, salad, olives, bread.

 Selfless service, or "seva", is a way for participants to contribute to the Samadhi meditation community.
 On a superficial level "seva" can be perceived as merely volunteer work and assisting with what needs to be done.
 However, on a deeper level, "seva" is action that comes from the immanent Self, from one's true nature which is empty of egoic or selfish action.
 The seva or service period should not be seen as a break from meditation, but rather is a way to integrate meditative awareness into other facets of life.
 Meditation does not end when you get up off the cushion!
 Seva is like a bridge between meditation and every day life.
 Seva duties may include cooking, cleaning, laundry, outdoor work, leading sits, or other tasks necessary for the running of the retreat.
 You may indicate what type of seva you are able to assist with on the retreat registration form.
 We try our best to allocate jobs according to what is indicated on the forms, but sometimes certain tasks (such as kitchen duties) have to be shared between many people.